MRdevX/nestjs-queue-worker-poc/resources/postman/POSTMAN_SETUP.md

 2. **Database Connection Error**: Check PostgreSQL is running and accessible
 3. **RabbitMQ Connection Error**: Verify RabbitMQ is running and credentials are correct
 4. **Task Not Processing**: Check if workers are running and connected to RabbitMQ
+5. **Seeding Fails**: Check database connection and entity definitions

 ### Debug Steps

 1. Check application logs for errors
 2. Verify environment variables are set correctly
 3. Test health endpoint first
+4. Seed the database and verify data was created
-4. Monitor queue status for task processing
+5. Monitor queue status for task processing
-5. Check database for task records
+6. Check database for task records

 ## Advanced Usage